 Yes, we've done this beforeWe've been helping clients engage with communities for more than two decades

 MFC’s team has been helping clients engage with communities for more than two decades.
-We are social performance specialists who understand the overlapping needs of:
+We are social performance and environmental specialists who understand the overlapping needs of:

 - projects that are managing operational risk,

 - funders ensuring that international performance standards are met, and